 Position dependent intra prediction combination

-PDPC is a post-processing for Intra prediction which invokes a combination of HEVC Intra prediction with un-filtered boundary reference samples:
+PDPC is an intra prediction mode which invokes a combination of HEVC intra prediction with un-filtered boundary reference samples: [Ed.
+(GJS): This mode is poorly described, and there is something wrong with the equations.]